Yana Shemyakina: 2002–2012

 Shemyakina began fencing in the senior category in the 2002–03 season.
 She climbed the podium at her second World Cup event with a bronze medal in Katowice.
 This result had her selected into the senior national team at the age of seventeen for the 2003 World Fencing Championships.
 She created a surprise at the 2005 European Championships by reaching the final after defeating Romania's Iuliana Măceșeanu.
 She then prevailed over Hungary's Hajnalka Tóth to win her first major title.

 Shemyakina took part in the 2007 Summer Universiade in Bangkok and won the individual event after defeating Israel's Noam Mills.
 For this result she was awarded the Ukrainian Order of Merit III degree by Ukrainian President Viktor Yushchenko.
 A year after she qualified to the 2008 Summer Olympics by reaching the final at the European zone qualifier held in Prague.
-The 2008 European Championships held at home in Kiev were a major disappointment: she lost four pool bouts and did not qualify for the main table.
+The 2008 European Championships held at home in Kyiv were a major disappointment: she lost four pool bouts and did not qualify for the main table.
 For her Olympic début in Beijing she was defeated in the first round by Panama's Jesika Jiménez.

 After the Games, Shemyakina took a bronze medal at the 2009 European Championships after losing in the semifinals to Olympic champion Britta Heidemann.
 In the 2009–10 season she won her first World Cup event in Doha and proceeded to earn a silver medal in Lobnya and a bronze in Nanjing.
 These results, along with a quarter-final finish at the 2008 European Championships, allowed her to finish the season World No.6.
 She earned her ticket to the 2012 Summer Olympics in London as a member of the top-ranked European team in positions 5–16.
 In the individual event she saw off 2009 World champion Lyubov Shutova.
 She then beat World No.1 Ana Maria Brânză and reigning European champion Simona Gherman, both by a single hit.
 She defeated China's Sun Yujie in the semifinals, then overcame Beijing Olympic champion Britta Heidemann to win the Olympic title.
 In the team event Ukraine lost to Russia in the first round, then to Germany and Italy, and finished last.

 Shemyakina ended the 2011–12 season World no.2, a career best as of 2015.
 For her Olympic performance she was awarded a second Ukrainian Order of Merit III degree by President Viktor Yanukovych.
 She was also named “Person of the Year”.